 Add your Visa credit card to Curve to keep shopping at Amazon

-If you’re not up to speed, the online retail giant will no longer be accepting Visa credit cards in the UK from 19 January 2022, due to high transaction fees.
+If you’re not up to speed, the online retail giant announced they will no longer be accepting Visa credit cards in the UK from 19 January 2022, due to high transaction fees.

 While you can still use your Visa debit card (or other credit card providers) at the checkout, this won’t be that helpful for a lot of people.
 Particularly if you use your credit card to collect points and rewards or spread the cost of your spending.